RaulGilmar/uber-trip-simulation-service/README.md

   - Trip in progress
   - Route finalization
   - Rating
-- The app simulates the full process, showing alerts at each stage.
+- The app simulates the full process, showing console alerts at each stage.

 ---